Co-financing projects from the EU

 EU funds in general

 EU funds represent the main instrument for realisation of the European policy for economic and social cohesion It is through them that funds are allocated to reduce economic and social disparities between Member States and their regions.

 The European Union offers the following three main funds:

 The Cohesion Fund and the European Regional Development Fund can be utilised for development of any railway infrastructure within the EU.

 Cohesion Fund 2007 - 2013

-The CF is determined for supporting poorer EU states (not regions) and in the 2007 – 2013 programming period it will help 12 new Mediterranean and Central European member states and also older EU members, namely Greece, Portugal and Spain.
+The CF is determined for supporting poorer EU states (not regions).
+In the 2007 – 2013 programming period, it will help 12 new Mediterranean and Central European Member States and also older EU members, namely Greece, Portugal and Spain.

 European Fund for Regional Development 2007 -2013